Noach: Genesis chapter 8

-A Midrash recounted that Noah fed and provided for the Ark's inhabitants for all of 12 months.
+A midrash recounted that Noah fed and provided for the Ark's inhabitants for all of 12 months.
 But Rav Huna said in Rabbi Liezer's name that when Noah was leaving the Ark, a lion nonetheless set on him and maimed him, so that he was not fit to offer sacrifices, and his son Shem sacrificed in his stead.
-The Midrash took this as an application of the words of "the righteous shall be requited on earth; how much more the wicked and the sinner."
-From this, the Midrash inferred that if in spite of his comparative righteousness, Noah was punished for his sins, "how much more" was the generation of the Flood.
+The midrash took this as an application of the words of Proverbs 11:31: "the righteous shall be requited on earth; how much more the wicked and the sinner."
+From this, the midrash inferred that if despite his comparative righteousness, Noah was punished for his sins, "how much more" was the generation of the Flood.